Gatene1/P2-Games/README.md

   - `Minesweeper`

-- User can navigate to the game page by clicking on the buttons with desired game name.
+- User can navigate to the game page by clicking on the buttons with the desired game name.
 - This will change the contents of the canvas as well as reset the others games.